kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-4.md

     ![Connection string location in Azure AI Foundry project](./images/Exercise-4-connstring.png)

 6. You are now going to create the agent.
-On the left-hand meny, click **Agents**.
+On the left-hand menu, click **Agents**.

     ![Agent creation experience location](./images/Exercise-4-agents.png)